Declares a method, (possibly with a body), so that it can be referenced via a method reference, called, and overridden.

 The |

-The default modifier allows a method declared in an interface
+| default | The default modifier allows a method declared in an interfaceto include an implementation.defaultmethods are not

 abstract.
-A method declaration containing default must
+A method declaration containingdefaultmust

-include a block as its body.
+include a block as its body. |

 A method's return type determines the type of the method invocation

 that invokes it.
-Specifically, any method invocation (e.g. doSomething()
+Specifically, any method invocation (e.g. doSomething())

 will be an expression whose type is the same as the return type of the

 method it invokes.
-For example, the following method's return type is int
+For example, the following method's return type is int:

 int getRandomNumber() { return (int) (Math.random() * 10); }// Method declaration

-so the expression that invokes it (getRandomNumber()
+so the expression that invokes it (getRandomNumber()) is

-expression, that can be assigned to an int
+an int expression, that can be assigned to an int

 variable: